sphinx-doc/sphinx/doc/extdev/tutorial.rst

 names.
 The target node is instantiated without any text (the first two arguments).

-An admonition is created using a standard docutils function (wrapped in Sphinx for docutils cross-version compatibility).
-The first argument gives the node class, in our case ``todo``.
-The third argument gives the admonition title (use ``arguments`` here to let the user specify the title).
-A list of nodes is returned from ``make_admonition``.
+On creating admonition node, the content body of the directive are parsed using ``self.state.nested_parse``.
+The first argument gives the content body, and the second one gives content offset.
+The third argument gives the parent node of parsed result, in our case the ``todo`` node.

 Then, the todo node is added to the environment.
 This is needed to be able to create a list of all todo entries throughout the documentation, in the place